-WASHINGTON -- The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available for Oklahoma and ordered federal aid to supplement state and local recovery efforts in the area struck by severe storms, tornadoes, straight-line winds, and flooding during the period of June 13-15, 2010.
+WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available to Oklahoma to supplement the state and local recovery efforts in the area struck by severe storms, tornadoes, straight-line winds, and flooding during the period of May 22-25, 2011.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Gregory W. Eaton was name as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Eaton said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+William J. Doran III has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Doran said that additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA's mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.